shivan-vickers/resume/README.md

 #### Premium Retail Services | May 2016 - June 2017, Mississauga, ON

-- Facilitated the launch of the first Google smartphone by conducting store and district level training sessions with national retailers.
+- Facilitated the launch of the first Google smartphone by conducting store and district level sessions with national retailers.
 - Provided technical training and support to over 300 sales associates and store/district managers across more than 60 retail locations.
 - Achieved highest score in North America with 99% in product knowledge tests.
 - Placed 6th nationally; Google Train Up app adoption rate.